atong01/signac-gene-activities/README.md

 # signac-gene-activities
 Running Signac gene activity scoring through docker.
 This is built from the signac vignette.
 It installs one additional package which is necessary for the vignette to work.
+I had many difficulties installing the dependencies for building gene activity scores, using this command only requires docker (and sufficient memory).

 To run this code use the following command:
 ```